 Virunga's Mountain Gorilla Families

-Of all the gorilla families that roam the Virunga Mountain Range, eight families have been habituated, and two families are still in the process of being so.
-Learn more about the mountain gorilla families you are helping to protect.
+Of the 11 mountain gorilla families that roam the Virunga Mountains, nine have been fully habituated, with the remaining two currently undergoing the process of habituation.
+Learn more about the gorilla families that your support helps the Park to monitor and protect.

 The Bageni Family